minorugh/upsftp/README.md

 to work, just the OpenBSD SSH client (or any other client compatible enough).

-I have perlbrew and cpanm installed on Debian Linux, so I installed the modules needed for this program with cpanm.
+I have perlbrew and cpanm installed on Debian Linux, so I installed the modules with cpanm.

 ```perl
 $ cpanm Net::SFTP::Foreign IO::Pty